jakebellacera/jslider/readme.md

 ## Found a bug?

 If you find any issues or want to contribute, please report them in [jslider's issues](http://github.com/jakebellacera/jslider/issues). jslider is under active development, and pull requests are always welcome!

+### Contributing

+Please note that all pull requests including the minified version of the script will be scrapped and re-minified.

 ## License